Is the Outdoor Science School program shared with other schools on site?

 What medical services are available to the students?

-We have our LVN on site from 8:30am-5:30pm and our EMT from 5:30pm-8:30am.
+We have our Health Supervisor on site and an on call physician/nurse.
 Parents/guardians will receive information for our secure online health system called Camp Doc.
 Parents/guardians can input medical information in their student’s online health profile so any information needing to be communicated to our health staff is streamlined to them.

 What if we need to pick up our student early or I don’t want them to stay overnight?